Become a Fitness Instructor

 Become a Recreation Program Instructor

 If you are interested in sharing your skills and knowledge in the area of recreation, the City is always looking for Recreation Program Instructors to teach various classes such as Learn to Skate or for specific age groups (preschool, children, youth, etc.).
 Certification is not required for these positions.
-Contact us for more information on current opportunities.
+Call 306-975-7808 or email us for more details.

 Become an Instructor for your Community Association!
 In 3 Easy Steps…